apache/nuttx/drivers/README.txt

 Files in this directory
 ^^^^^^^^^^^^^^^^^^^^^^^

-can.c
+can/
-  This is a CAN driver.
-See include/nuttx/drivers/can.h for usage information.
+  This is the CAN drivers and logic support.
+See include/nuttx/can/can.h for usage information.

 dev_null.c and dev_zero.c
   These files provide the standard /dev/null and /dev/zero devices.